 iTeos Belgium sponsors a defined contribution insurance plan (the Plan) for its employees.
 In the first quarter of each year, iTeos Belgium pays an annual premium to the insurance company which corresponds to 5% of employees' gross salaries.
 Interest accrues each year into a pool for each employee and when they retire, they collect the total in their accounts.
-The Company contributed approximately \$132,000 and \$141,000 to the Plan for the years ended December 31, 2018 and 2019, respectively.
+The Company contributed approximately \$167,000 and \$141,000 to the Plan for the years ended December 31, 2020 and 2019, respectively.

 Effective January 1, 2019, iTeos U.S. established a 401(k) defined contribution plan (the 401(k) Plan) for its U.S. employees.
-The 401(k) plan provides for voluntary tax-deferred salary deductions for all employees of up to

-100% of their annual compensation, as limited by an annual maximum amount as determined by the Internal Revenue Service.
+The 401(k) plan provides for voluntary tax-deferred salary deductions for all employees of up to 100% of their annual compensation, as limited by an annual maximum amount as determined by the Internal Revenue Service.
 The Company may match employee contributions in amounts to be determined at the Company's sole discretion.
-The Company contributed approximately \$18,000 to the 401(k) Plan for the year ended December 31, 2019.
+The Company contributed approximately \$28,000 and \$18,000 to the 401(k) Plan for the years ended December 31, 2020 and 2019, respectively.